Many entrepreneurs and business owners have found new opportunities in these uncertain, volatile times.

 Challenge: Navigate retailer requirements

-You might start selling your products “direct to consumer” or DTC, meaning selling primarily through your website and promoting your online store through social media.
+You might start selling your products “direct to consumer” or DTC, selling primarily through your website and promoting your online store through social media.

 If you do this, you’re not alone.
 Data compiled in Shopify’s Direct-to-Consumer Guide shows e-commerce is expected to account for 6.6% of all consumer packaged goods (CPG) sales by 2022.
 The DTC movement accounts for 40% of the sales growth in that sector alone.